-2.1 Acquisition of the Video Images
+2.1.
+Acquisition of the video images

-Routine culturing of C. elegans was performed as described [Brenner 1974].
+Routine culturing of C. elegans was performed as described in [9].
 All worms analyzed in these experiments were young adults; fourth-stage larvae were picked the evening before the experiment and tracked the following morning after cultivation at 22°.
-All animals used in this study were from the wild-type Bristol (N2) strain.
+All animals used in this study were from the wildtype Bristol (N2) strain.

-C. elegans locomotion was tracked with a stereomicroscope mounted with a CCD video camera [Baek et al., 2002, Geng et al., 2003, Geng et al., 2004].
-The video camera used only a single eyepiece, so did not have stereo data; the system is equivalent to a conventional bright field microscope.
+C. elegans locomotion was tracked with a stereomicroscope mounted with a CCD video camera [4, 5, 6].
+The video camera used only a single eyepiece, and so did not have stereo data; the system is equivalent to a conventional brightfield microscope.
 A computer-controlled tracker was used to maintain the worms in the center of the optical field of the microscope during observation.
 To record the locomotion of an animal, an image frame of the animal was snapped every 0.5 second for at least five minutes (20 minutes or more in the longer recordings).
 Among those image pixels with values less than or equal to the average value minus three times the standard deviation, the largest connected component was found.
-The image was then trimmed to the smallest axis-aligned rectangle that contained this component, and saved as eight-bit grayscale data.
-The dimensions of each image, and the coordinates of the upper left corner of the bounding box surrounding the image were also saved simultaneously as the references for the location of an animal in the tracker field at the corresponding time point when the images are snapped.
-The microscope was fixed to its largest magnification (50 X) during operation.
+The image was then trimmed to the smallest axisaligned rectangle that contained this component, and saved as eight-bit grayscale data.
+The dimensions of each image and the coordinates of the upper-left corner of the bounding box surrounding the image were also saved simultaneously as the references for the location of an animal in the tracker field at the corresponding time point when the images are snapped.
+The microscope was fixed to its largest magnification (50 X)

+during operation.
 Depending on the type and the posture of a worm, the number of pixels per trimmed image frame varied.
 The number of pixels per millimeter was fixed at 312.5 pixel/mm for all worms.

 2.2.
-Segmentation and tracking of the Worm Body
+Segmentation and tracking of the worm body

-The segmentation process is presented in [Geng et al. 2004].
-Briefly, an adaptive local thresholding algorithm with a 5x5 moving window was used followed by a morphological closing operator (binary dilations followed by erosions).
+The segmentation process is presented in [6].
+Briefly, an adaptive local thresholding algorithm with a $5 \times 5$ moving window was used followed by a morphological closing operator (binary dilations followed by erosions).
 A corresponding reference binary image was also generated by filling the holes inside a worm body based on image content information.
 The difference between these two binary images provided a good indication of which image areas are worm body and which are background.